quincycheng/apj_cde_club/Technical_Session_Records.md

 - [Session Record](https://cyberark.kiteworks.com/w/aoJaGcafa930GzaF)

 ## [24 February 2021 - Integrating CyberArk DAP with AWS EKS](https://cyberark.kiteworks.com/w/8w9NOJCTliDnWrRd)
-- In this session, you will learn on how to secure secrets for AWS EKS applications using CyberArk Dynamic Access Provider (DAP).
-We will be covering:
+- In this session, you will learn on how to secure secrets for AWS EKS applications using CyberArk Conjur Enterprise.
 - Agenda
   - Deploying DAP Master Container in Docker environment.
   - Deploying DAP follower instances in EKS